oceanhealth/fukushima/README.md

 # Overview
 #### This is a health and safety analysis of the potential risk of the proposed radioactive water discharge into the Pacific Ocean.
-From the time since the Fukushima reactor meltdown in 2011, contamination has been detected in plants and animals in California alone, ranging from fish ([2012, Stanford](https://news.stanford.edu/news/2012/may/tuna-radioactive-materials-053012.html)) to wine ([2018, CNN](https://edition.cnn.com/2018/07/23/health/california-wine-radioactive-fukushima-trnd/index.html)).
-GEOMAR computer models show the spread of highly diluted radionuclides would reach U.S. borders in just 5 months.
+Contamination has been detected in plants and animals in California, ranging from fish ([2012, Stanford](https://news.stanford.edu/news/2012/may/tuna-radioactive-materials-053012.html)) to wine ([2018, CNN](https://edition.cnn.com/2018/07/23/health/california-wine-radioactive-fukushima-trnd/index.html)).
+Computer models ( [GEOMAR](https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters) ) show the spread of highly diluted radionuclides would reach the U.S. in just 5 months.

 ![flowmodel](docs/assets/img/compmodel.png)
 SOURCE: [https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters](https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters)